loginom/loginom-help-en-omegat/data/visualization/preview/quick-view.md

 ![Quick data view of the Table port (the Form mode).](./images/form-amt.png)

-The Search is available in the Fom mode.
+The Search is available in the Form mode.
 It enables to find keys by the Caption or Name.

 > **Note**: "Name" column is hidden by default.
 To display it, it is required to set a tick in the ![](./../../images/icons/grid/columns.svg) "Column" drop-down list opposite to the "Name" column.